kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 }
 ```
 Wait a minute, what did we learn about "withContext" in last blog?
 Yes "withContext()" would automatically help us switch to original Thread once the suspend function has completed, which means line 6 will be executed back inside our Main Thread.
-Just imagine this is what happened in behind, after suspend function has been completed, "Coroutine" will help us post a new job to let code after suspend function execute back in Main Th
+Just imagine this is what happened in behind, after suspend function has been completed, "Coroutine" will help us post a new job to let code after suspend function execute back in Main Thread, now we might get some sense why the parameter inside "withContext" is called "Dispatchers", not "Threads", not only it can specificy which thread current function should execute on, but also automatically switch back to
 ```
 1 launch(Dispatchers.Main) {
 2    ...